Ekram49/Ekram49.github.io/_posts/2025-07-15-Nautilus-Labs-Take-Home-Assignment.md

 ![Crepe](https://raw.githubusercontent.com/Ekram49/Ekram49.github.io/refs/heads/master/img/Nautilus%20Labs%20Take%20Home%20Assignment/Nautilus%20Labs%20Take%20Home%20Assignment%20-%20Line%20Graph%20-%20Min%20Emissions.png)

-Minimize emissions for the voyage, regardless of net profit.
+### Minimize Emissions for the Voyage, Regardless of Net Profit.

 Now that we have the total emission for different shaft speeds, it’s super easy to identify the shaft speed that corresponds with the minimum emission.